znuny/Znuny4OTRS-CTI/README.md

 - OTRS 6
 - [Znuny4OTRS-Repo](https://www.znuny.com/add-ons/znuny4otrs-repository)

-- An installed telephone client on your workstation which supports open an URL on incoming calls and optional dial via an URL schemes
+- An installed phone client on your workstation which supports opening a URL on incoming calls and optional dialing via URL scheme

+**Notes**

 - Configure your local CTI client/agent to open a new browser window (OTRS window) on every incoming phone call.
 For example: YOUR-OTRS-HOST/otrs/index.pl?Action=AgentTicketPhoneCTI;CallerID=XXX

-- Possibility to modify the caller id with regular expressions
+- Possibility to modify the caller ID with regular expressions

-- We added new parameter screen.
-If you pass "AgentCustomerInformationCenter" to the screen var, you get linked to the customer information center.
+- We added the URL parameter "Screen".
+If you pass "Screen=AgentCustomerInformationCenter", you get linked to the customer information center.
   YOUR-OTRS-HOST/otrs/index.pl?Action=AgentTicketPhoneCTI;CallerID=XXX;Screen=AgentCustomerInformationCenter;

-- The telephone number needs to be configured as a searchable field (Check Kernel/Config.pm -> CustomerUser -> CustomerUserSearchFields)
+- The phone number needs to be configured as a searchable field (check Kernel/Config.pm -> CustomerUser -> CustomerUserSearchFields)

-If the caller is stored with his caller-id in the configured customer user database, the ticket create screen will be opened and the caller will be pre selected as customer.
-If you already have your customerdata in OTRS, the phonenumber might be provided with a URL to start external phonecalls.
+If the caller is stored with his caller ID in the configured customer user database, the ticket creation screen will be opened and the caller will be pre-selected as customer.
+If you already have your customer data in OTRS, the phone number might be provided with a URL to start external phone calls.

 **Installation**